-For completeness, the schematic diagram of a complete active clamp forward converter is shown in Figure 14.
+For completeness, the schematic diagram of a complete active clamp forward converter using the UCC2897 is shown in Figure 12.
+The UCC2891 includes many of the core features of the UCC2897 and their setup and operation are almost identical.
 The detailed description of the circuit operation and design procedure can be found in SLUU178.

-Figure 14.
+Figure 12.
 UCC2891 EVM Schematic